RomanPilyushin/Mind/The Simple Past or Imperfect Tense (das Präteritum).md

 *Erich Romann lived here until 1935, when, under pressure from the Nazi regime, he took his own life*

-#### Distinctions between the Simple Past and the Present Perfect
+#### Distinctions between the Simple Past and the [[The Present Perfect Tense (das Perfekt)|Present Perfect]]

 In spoken German, the simple past is perceived as formal.
-Colloquial narratives often use the [present perfect tense:](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) "Ich bin nach Hause gegangen und habe meinem Mann gesagt...."
+Colloquial narratives often use the [[[The Present Perfect Tense (das Perfekt)|present perfect]] tense:](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) "Ich bin nach Hause gegangen und habe meinem Mann gesagt...."

 Indeed, many dialects do not have a simple past.
 The simple past is reserved for more formal narratives; novels are one example.